 3) For a given year, SSTs in the southern and central GC reached 29.5°C during a similar time frame, but such warming was delayed in the northern GC.
 This warming delay coincided with a rainfall delay for AZNM relative to regions farther south.

 The figures show the relationship between GC SSTs and NAM rainfall.
-Further details on our methods and results can be found in our Journal of Climate (JC) paper: Mitchell et al. 2002.
+Further details on our methods and results can be found in our Journal of Geophysical Research (JGR) paper: Erfani and Mitchell (2014), and our Journal of Climate (JC) paper: Mitchell et al. (2002).

 The time evolution of SSTs in 2 different regions of the GC for August 2003.
 Note that the Las Vegas flood occurs a few days after the warmest northern GC SST.